 - Inability to delay gratification

 How To Help Children Develop Self-Control?

-As a parent, you must ensure that your child develops and learns self-control as they are growing up.
-Children with limited self-control often find themselves in socially embarrassing situations, which further impact their self-esteem in the long run.
+As a parent, you must ensure that your child develops and learns self-awareness and self-control as they are growing up.
+Children with limited self-control often find themselves in socially embarrassing situations, which further impact their self-esteem, self-respect, and also self-confidence in the long run.
 Here are some ways you can help your child develop self-control (5).

 1. Alter their thinking

 A useful way to encourage your child to develop self-control is to change the way they think about a situation.
 Repeating instructions or giving them gentle and timely reminders before they face a difficult situation is a good way to prepare them for it mentally.